By Elana Kreiger-Benson

 Peer Reviewed

 The human taste bud has become increasingly accustomed to the Japanese invention of the early 20th century: monosodium glutamate, better known as MSG.
-Its basic component, glutamate, is a …
+Its basic component, …